 Does it work on mobile browsers?

 Yes.
-Any browser that supports file upload (iOS Safari, Android Chrome) works, and processing still happens locally.
-The only real difference is that inspecting fine detail is harder on a small screen — double-check the output on a larger display when possible.
+Any browser that supports file upload (iOS Safari, Android Chrome) works.
+The main difference is that inspecting fine detail is harder on a small screen, so double-check the output on a larger display when possible.

 Can it remove other watermarks too?